 Increase energy costs due to lower system efficiency.

-Lead to operational problems: low airflow can lead to equipment trip on high temp, coil freezing in cooling mode and low suction pressure.
+Lead to operational problems: low airflow can lead to equipment trip on high temperature, coil freezing in cooling mode and low suction pressure.

 The measure includes a systematic testing procedure of the forced air system to identify previously undetected deficiencies and provide a standard system performance score.
-ASHRAE Standard 221 provides a uniform industry-supported standard to conduct the required testing and field data collection and the methodology to estimate the equipment performance score.
+ASHRAE Standard 221 (ASHRAE2020) provides a uniform industry-supported standard to conduct the required testing and field data collection and the methodology to estimate the equipment performance score.

-Once deficiencies are identified, the work required to address the HVAC distribution inefficiencies can be conducted and can range from:
+The process starts with a complete analysis of the duct system – which results in a remediation plan to address the HVAC distribution inefficiencies.
+Remediations can range from:

 Duct sealing.